 Car insurance in Canada

-Understanding car insurance can be tricky.
-Especially if you're new to car insurance in Canada.
+Car insurance can be tricky, especially if you're new to car insurance in Canada.
 If you're wondering what car insurance is, what coverage options are available to you, and how to get it, we've briefly gone over some common questions to help you get a better grasp on the topic.
 And since it’s illegal to drive your car without insurance, not to mention insurance is there to protect you as the owner/driver, it’s a good idea to really understand how car insurance works and what type of insurance you need to purchase before you hit the open road.
 Or any road for that matter.
 So, let's start off with the basics.

 How does car insurance work in Canada?